PopaGeorgianVictor/PORTOFOLIO/README.md

  ### Analize the product

- * Who will use the website?
+ * Who will use the website ?
- * What is it used for?
+ * What is it used for ?
- * How will it work?
+ * How will it work ?
- * What are software/ hardware the product uses?
+ * What are software/ hardware the product uses ?

   <picture>
  <img alt="Step By Step Toward The Goal"  src="https://i.postimg.cc/Bvz0KKQp/Screenshot-3.png">